Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzDataLakeGen2ChildItem.md

 dir1/dir1/testfile1  False        14400000        application/octet-stream       2019-10-29 04:14:36Z rw-r-----    $superuser $superuser
 ```

-This command lists the direct sub items from a container
+This command lists the direct sub items from a Filesystem

-### Example 3: List items recursively from a container in multiple batches
+### Example 3: List items recursively from a Filesystem in multiple batches
 ```
 PS C:\> $MaxReturn = 10000
-PS C:\> $ContainerName = "container1"
+PS C:\> $FileSystemName = "filesystem1"
 PS C:\> $Total = 0
 PS C:\> $Token = $Null
 PS C:\> do
  {
-     $items = Get-AzDataLakeGen2ChildItem -Container $ContainerName -Recurse -MaxCount $MaxReturn  -ContinuationToken $Token
+     $items = Get-AzDataLakeGen2ChildItem -FileSystem $FileSystemName -Recurse -MaxCount $MaxReturn  -ContinuationToken $Token
      $Total += $items.Count
      if($items.Length -le 0) { Break;}
      $Token = $items[$items.Count -1].ContinuationToken;
  }
  While ($Token -ne $Null)
-PS C:\> Echo "Total $Total items in container $ContainerName"
+PS C:\> Echo "Total $Total items in Filesystem $FileSystemName"
 ```

-This example uses the *MaxCount* and *ContinuationToken* parameters to list items recursively from a container in multiple batches.
+This example uses the *MaxCount* and *ContinuationToken* parameters to list items recursively from a Filesystem in multiple batches.
 The first four commands assign values to variables to use in the example.
 The fifth command specifies a **Do-While** statement that uses the **Get-AzDataLakeGen2ChildItem** cmdlet to list items.
 The statement includes the continuation token stored in the $Token variable.